JustinGatonby/UndervaluedPropertyKNN/README.md

 * Each variable is weighted according to its importance, determined by a random forest model.
 The output of which can be found under weights_of_attributes.png.
 * Then various values of k are tested and their performance measured using mean absolute error.
 The output of which can be found under evaluating_k.png
 * The most effective model used the average price of the five most similar properties, as its prediction.
+* Observations classified as vacant land were removed.

 ## Final Report
-* The file labelled final_report.csv contains all relevant attributes collected.
-* Properties classified as vacant land are removed due to unrealistic
-* Observations are ranked from most undervalued to most overpriced.
+* The file labelled final_report.csv contains all observations ordered from most undervalued to most overpriced.
-*